ferchaure/ferchaure/README.md

 ## About Me

 I’m a Data Scientist at MercadoLibre (MELI) by day and a tech-lead on scientific projects by night.
 I hold a PhD in Engineering from the University of Buenos Aires, where I developed analytical tools and methods for neuroscience research.
 I enjoy living at the intersection of math, machine learning, automation, and problem-solving.

-## 🧑‍💻 Current Research
+## Research Interests
 - Agent-based simulation
+- Data science methods for temporal and trajectory modeling
 - Complex Systems

-## 🌱 Current Research Interests
-- Causal Machine Learning
-- Code Performance Optimization
-- Game Theory
-- Reinforcement Learning
+- Low level computing and operating systems

 ---